Scalingo/documentation/_posts/languages/ruby/2000-01-01-private-gem-from-git-on-scalingo.md

 You may want to use a gem in your app which is private and stored in a custom Git repository.
 Note that if this repository is on GitHub, you should follow [the page specific to it]({% post_url 2000-01-01-private-gem-from-github-on-scalingo %}).
-Otherwise, you're at the right place.
+Otherwise, if you're using Gitlab, Bitbucket or your own server, you're at the right place.

 ## Create a Git wrapper